 It wasn't until late 1973 that the term "MofW" was first seen in internal communications.
 These same internal communications also used the term "outfit" cars when referring to this same non-revenue equipment.
 The term "Roadway" is seen in the Equipment Record as late as 1983 when the Canada Discovery Train was purchased, shown as "See Roadway 920000-920016" (see r3-0629).

-On Union Pacific, cars assigned to non-revenue maintenance of way activities were historically known as being assigned to Roadway service, fitting in with the Roadmaster (or Road Master) as the official in charge of the maintenance of tracks, bridges and buildings.
+On Union Pacific, the use of "Roadway" cars assigned to non-revenue maintenance of way activities was in line with the Roadmaster (or Road Master) as the job title of the company official in charge of the maintenance of tracks, bridges and buildings.

 For a researcher, there are two milestones to keep in mind for Union Pacific's cars assigned to Roadway service.
 The first is the 1936 lease by Union Pacific of its owned and controlled companies: Oregon Short Line Railroad in Idaho and parts of Utah, Montana and Wyoming; Oregon-Washington Railroad & Navigation Company in Oregon, Washington and a part of Idaho; and Los Angeles & Salt Lake Railroad in California, Nevada and Utah.
 On January 1, 1936, Union Pacific leased these subsidiary companies for operation.
 (Read more about what Union Pacific called a "unification")